 American Horror Story has officially cleared a decade on air, but the series shows no sign of coming to a close.
-The seasonal anthology series is arguably more prominent than ever, with a renewal all the way through Season 13, a new FX on Hulu spinoff American Horror Stories, plus two more spinoffs in the overall franchise, American Sports Story and American Love Story.
+The seasonal anthology series is arguably more prominent than ever; it’s been renewed all the way through Season 13, it has the FX on Hulu spinoff American Horror Stories, plus two more spinoffs in the overall franchise, American Sports Story and American Love Story.
 So what’s in store for the upcoming AHS Season 11?

 For the first seven seasons of AHS, the series arrived like clockwork every fall with a new theme and story that was always wholly unrelated to what came before.
-But with Season 8’s “Apocalypse” tying back to Season 3’s “Coven,” the AHS stories suddenly began taking turns that people didn’t expect.
-That stayed true in Season 9’s “1984,” which added a significant twist in honor of the show reaching its 100th episode.
+But with Season 8’s Apocalypse tying back to Season 3’s Coven, the AHS stories suddenly began taking turns that people didn’t expect.
+That stayed true in Season 9’s 1984, which added a significant campy-slasher twist in honor of the show reaching its 100th episode.

 AHS Season 11 Teaser

 Part of the reason for fans’ trepidation is the way creator Ryan Murphy may be going about picking this season’s theme.
 In April 2021, Murphy put out a tweet taking the temperature of the fandom’s appetite for various story ideas.
 The tweet included the phrase “Expanding the Universe,” suggesting that whatever was to come, it would not be part of earlier stories.

 On Sept.
 29, Ryan Murphy officially announced the theme for Season 11: New York City.
 It makes sense that the 11th season will dramatize spooky tales from the history of the Big Apple, since filming took place on Fire Island at the start of September, and director Paris Barclay confirmed reports that he’d be directing episodes in the season by using the hashtag #AHSNYC.